QuestPDF/QuestPDF-Documentation/docs/concepts/prototyping.md

 ## Text

-It is a very common scenario when we know how the document layout should look like, however, we do not have appropriate data to fill it.
+Often we know what a document layout should look like but we do not have appropriate data to fill it.
 The Quest PDF library provides a set of helpers to generate random text of different kinds:

 ```csharp
 using QuestPDF.Helpers;